FAQsAll | General | SIM cards | Scratch cards | Videos

 - To remove 2FF SIM plug

-Note: It is recommended not to try to break out the 2FF plug in one step but rather follow the steps above.
+Note: When pushing hold both 3FF and 4FF plug in order to prevent them from breaking up.
+It is recommended not to try to break out the 2FF plug in one step but rather follow the steps above.

 - To remove 3FF SIM plug